kavorite/FaPSy/README.md

 ## e6graph

-This repository is a suite of tools for generating a graph from E621 metadata for sublinear querying of a post's neighbors by ID, as part of [`e6px`][e6px], an implementation of a graph-based, online recommender system inspired by [`pinterest/pixie`][pixie].
-To efficiently sample candidates from the local "neighborhood" of a query node for further filtering, we need to encode the topology of the network for programs to read very quickly.
-So here goes.
+This repository is a suite of tools for generating a graph from E621 metadata.
+If you run each script in the top-level directory, you will be capable of deploying an implementation of a graph-based, online recommender system inspired by [`pinterest/pixie`][pixie].
+To efficiently sample candidates from the local "neighborhood" of a query node for further filtering, we need to encode the topology of the network for programs to read very quickly, for which I chose to use [`spotify/annoy`][annoy], and also employed techniques from [Krawetz][phash], and [Arora, et al.][alacarte].

 Basically the way you use all this stuff is: